sjasvinder/CaseStudyProject/README.md

-# Documentation of the Project: (Airline & Hotel Booking web portal System )
+# Documentation of the Project

 ## SDLC Cycle: Software Development Life Cycle
 The Agile principles and Scrum framework was considered while working on this project along with the SDLC/STLC cycles during compile of this project.
 This involves